Encyclopedia … combined with a great Buyer's Guide!

 Gas and Excimer Lasers

-In the early days of laser technology, gas lasers where often the only sufficiently powerful laser type available.
+In the early days of laser technology, gas lasers were often the only sufficiently powerful laser type available.
 While many of them have been replaced with different kinds of solid-state lasers (see below), particularly CO2 lasers are still widely used because of their specific advantages for certain processes.
 That applies in particular to the long emission wavelength of typically 10.6 μm, which leads to superior absorption in various materials (e.g. polymers, wood, ceramics, but usually not in metals).
 Another advantage is their high output power in combination with high beam quality.
 Their wall-plug efficiency is usually between 10% and 20% – not as high as for the best solid-state laser systems, and far behind direct-diode lasers, but still in a quite reasonable range.

 The operation mode of a CO2 laser can be continuous-wave or pulsed, although not with particularly high pulse energies.
 Pulsed operation is sometimes just a unavoidable feature of the laser type (transverse excited atmosphere (TEA) lasers), but not essentially used for material processing.

 Excimer lasers still play an important role in the area of ultraviolet lasers, despite their limitations in terms of wall-plug efficiency.
 This is mostly because they can generate very intense nanosecond pulses and appreciable average powers (up to hundreds of watts), which are hard to use with other means, for example with frequency-converted solid-state sources.
 Device lifetimes were originally quite short, but well-engineered excimer lasers can be quite reliable and long-lived.
-They exhibit some amount of gas consumption, which besides the electricity consumption adds to the operation cost.
+They exhibit some amount of gas consumption, which besides the electricity consumption adds to the operation costs.

 Solid-state Lasers

-Solid-state lasers where initially lamp-pumped.
+Solid-state lasers were initially lamp-pumped.
 Those types have been largely replaced with diode-pumped lasers in the meantime, but are still widely used in specific areas where a high pulse energy in conjunction with a low pulse repetition rate is needed.

 Diode-pumped lasers have been developed with ever-increasing performance.
 Some types (particularly thin disk lasers and slab lasers) now offer multi-kilowatt continuous-wave pulsed outputs with high beam quality.